Are Joy And Happiness A Part Of Your Life?

 - Happy people typically do not have pity parties or overly complain about things.
 They keep themselves positive by realizing that there are two things in life to think about, “Don’t sweat the small stuff, and the second thing is that everything is small stuff in the light of eternity.
 They know when to let go and turn the page on certain things.
 Happy people typically don’t lose sleep over things because they practice self-control.

-- Happy people help others by volunteering their time.
-Happy people also have a healthy perspective about how much contentment material possessions offer to their life.
-Happy people can deal with stressful life situations because they have developed successful coping strategies.
-Happy people also try to focus on the needs of other people and engage others in talking about themselves.
+- Happy people help others by volunteering their time, they have a healthy perspective about how much contentment material possessions offer to their life.
+Also, happy people can deal with stressful life situations because they have developed successful coping strategies.
+In addition, happy people also try to focus on the needs of other people and engage others in talking about themselves.

 Internet Sources Of Happiness